TangentW/ThetaDB/README.md

 A lightweight, embedded key-value database for mobile clients (i.e., iOS, Android), written in Rust.

-*⚠️ Still in development and testing, not yet ready for production use.*
+*⚠️ Still in testing, not yet ready for production use.*

 </div>